openshift/training/beta-1-setup.md

          -A INPUT -p tcp -m state --state NEW -m tcp --dport 443 -j ACCEPT -A INPUT -p tcp -m state --state NEW -m tcp --dport 80 -j ACCEPT

-1. Restart iptables and docker, enable iptables:
+1. Enable iptables:

         systemctl enable iptables

-1. Add the following to `root`'s `.bash_profile`:
+1. Add the following OpenShift client config variable to the `.bash_profile` for `root`:

         export KUBECONFIG=/var/lib/openshift/openshift.local.certificates/admin/.kubeconfig

-1. Restart your system.
+1. Restart the services with their new configurations:

+        systemctl restart openvswitch docker iptables

 ### Grab Docker Images
 On all of your systems, grab the following docker images: